 How are trees under threat?

 There are now considerable efforts in urban communities around the world to enhance tree canopies, increase the density of trees and improve access to “green spaces” for the community.
-This is highly desirable and needs to be supported.
-For example, there are programs in Sydney to plant an additional 5 million trees over the next 10 years till 2030 with an ambitious aim to double the tree canopy of the Greater Sydney region (from approximately 20% to 40%).
+This is highly desirable and needs to be strongly supported.
+For example, there are programs in Sydney to plant an additional 5 million trees in the period till 2030 with an ambitious aim to double the tree canopy of the Greater Sydney region (from approximately 20% to 40%).

 But (and there is always a but) in order for this to be successful and sustainable there has to be considerable research, planning and preparation.
 Unfortunately the data from tree planting exercises around the world to date show that as much as half the trees planted will die prematurely, usually extremely prematurely (i.e. less than 5 years after planting), and that relatively few reach maturity.

 The urban environment is an extremely stressful place – reduced run-off, poor water penetration, a soil/root environment that may contain relatively little soil and potentially large amount of toxins, exposure to toxins in the air and a vast array of physical impacts and damage from vehicles, people and sadly vandalism.

 And this is even before we start to talk about the impacts of climate change with expectations of higher temperatures and reduced reliable rainfall and pressures from introduced pests, diseases and invasive plants as a result of global trade and travel.

 There are a number of key factors that need to be taken into account.
 Firstly species selection is critical – how resilient is the species, will it tolerate the current and future climatic environment, is it likely to be adversely affected by pests and diseases (those here now and those we know are likely to arrive at some time in the future) and will it support fauna?